Department of Horticulture

 - B.S., Cook College, Rutgers University, 1976

-Research interests focus on the characterization of adaptive traits (drought tolerance, cold hardiness) of plants to investigate their physiological responses to cultural (production and planting technique) and environmental (light, soil and temperature) manipulation and to monitor their physiological status during reestablishment in the landscape.
+During his time at MSU, Dr. Schutzki was responsible for teaching and research in the area of Landscape Horticulture.
+His research focused on the characterization of adaptive traits (drought tolerance, cold hardiness) of plants to investigate their physiological responses to cultural (production and planting technique) and environmental (light, soil and temperature) manipulation and to monitor their physiological status during reestablishment in the landscape.

 Schutzki, R.E. and S. Owens.
 1997.